kaitlynchen77/VotingBlock/README.md

 - run `ganache` from the terminal or open the Ganache GUI app to start a virtual chain
 - when deploying contract, be sure to select correct port depending on whether you are using GUI or CLI
-- to test functions, use truffle console.
-If using CLI, run `truffle console` from terminal
-- if using GUI, run `truffle console --network GUIdevelopment`
+- most functions default to using Ganache GUI and port 7545